Josefinekihlstrom/LauraDay/README.md

 ## UX
 ### UX goals
 The UX goals for this website are the following:
+- Simple design with a fixed navigation bar at the top for easy navigation.
+- Clear sections of the different content of each page.
+- The site is responsive to all devices.
+- All text on the site is easy to read without any distracting backgrounds.

 ### User Stories
 The user stories were defined during the **Stragety** Plane phase of this project.